5 Steps to Make Year-End Giving More Joyful

-Using your answers to these questions, write down 2–3 issues you want to impact with your time, talent, and means.
-Consider devoting a date night with your spouse or a family dinner to answering these questions and identifying the common ground.
+Using your answers to these questions, write down 2–3 issues you want to impact with your time, talent, and wealth.
+Consider devoting a date night with your spouse or a family dinner to answering these questions together and identifying the common ground.

 Having an idea of what you most want to change can shift your giving approach to a greater degree of proactivity and help you overcome the reactive hustle.
 Having a more meaningful “yes” makes the “nos” more meaningful too.

-3. What best aligns with my vision for change?
+3. What best aligns with your vision for change?